aquelle-cp/RSCompetitions/README.md

     s_start_file         # The path to the file you want to record the starting values for the
                          # competition in.
 I recommend having a folder for these files, I call
                          # mine start_files, just to keep them separate from the code
-                         # Note: if the file doesn't exist, it'll create it for you, and if
+                         # Note: if the file doesn't exist, it'll create it for you.
+If
                          # the file exists and has contents, it'll ask for confirmation before
-                         # deleting any contents and replacing with the start files
+                         # deleting any contents and replacing them with the new start file
-                         # ex. s_start_file = 'start_files/rc_1_comp'
+                         # ex. s_start_file = 'start_files/rc_comp'

     s_standings_header   # (Only set this if you're using a Discord bot)
                          # If you are using a Discord bot, this will print to the channel
                          # when the update is triggered, so it serves both as a header and as
                          # confirmation to the player that requested the update that the
                          # program is working on getting the current standings, since that